fqxp/nete-gtk/README.md

     python setup.py install

-You should now have the scripts `nete-qt` and `nete-cli` in your path.
+You should now have the scripts `nete-gtk` and `nete-cli` in your path.

 # Development
 First, set up a virtualenv to install required development packages into and